 Timothy M. MacArthur, Esq.
 Clinical Professor and Director of Mason Veterans and Servicemembers Legal Clinic (M-VETS).
-B.S., Madonna University; J.D., Michigan State University/Detroit College of Law.
+B.S., Madonna University; J.D., Michigan State University/Detroit College of Law; LL.M., American University, Washington College of Law.

 Professor MacArthur has served in various legal positions in the U.S. Army Reserve, including as a Chief, International Law Officer, Brigade Judge Advocate, Ethics Advisor, and Team Chief.
 Tim’s JAG career has taken him to many places, but perhaps the highlight is 2011 when he was selected to be the Deputy Staff Judge Advocate for Joint Task Force Guantanamo at the U.S. Naval Station in Guantanamo Bay, Cuba.
 As part of JTF-GTMO, he served as Staff Judge Advocate in the absence of the SJA, worked on JTF-GTMO policies and procedures, oversaw legal aspects of detention operations, served as a SJA liaison to the Joint Detention Group entering the camps and resolving detainee requests, and supervised the daily operations of the JTF-OSJA.

-Immediately prior to joining the faculty of George Mason, Professor MacArthur completed a 2-year mobilization in the U.S Army Office of Soldiers’ Counsel as a Physical and Medical Evaluation Board Counsel representing Soldiers before formal Physical and Medical Evaluation Boards.
-Professor MacArthur received his Juris Doctorate from Michigan State University/Detroit College of Law in 2001.
+Immediately before joining the faculty of George Mason, Professor MacArthur completed a 2-year mobilization in the U.S Army Office of Soldiers’ Counsel as a Physical and Medical Evaluation Board Counsel representing Soldiers before formal Physical and Medical Evaluation Boards.
+Professor MacArthur received his LL.M. from American University, Washington College of Law in 2023 and his Juris Doctorate from Michigan State University/Detroit College of Law in 2001.
 He received a Bachelor of Science degree in Psychology from Madonna University in 1998.
 Professor MacArthur is a member of the Illinois Bar.

 Leigh Murray Winstead, Esq.
 Clinical Professor and Deputy Director, Mason Veterans and Servicemembers Legal Clinic (M-VETS).
 B.A., The Pennsylvania State University; J.D., American University, Washington College of Law.